codeclimate/codeclimate-rubocop/config/contents/naming/heredoc_delimiter_case.md

-This cop checks that your heredocs are using the configured case.
+Checks that your heredocs are using the configured case.
 By default it is configured to enforce uppercase heredocs.

 ### Example: EnforcedStyle: uppercase (default)